veltzer/teaching-puppet/exercises/server_and_docker_5/README.md

 * run your docker using `run_agent5.sh`

-* you will need to set the name of your host and put autosign=true in /etc/puppet/puppet.conf master section.
+* you will need to set the name of your host and put `autosign=true` in `/etc/puppet/puppet.conf` master section.

-* you will need to add "puppet" as a name to your host in /etc/hosts
+* you will need to add `puppet` as a name to your host in `/etc/hosts`

 * use the cleanup script in this folder if things go wrong with signatures.